r4yman/rayweb/README.md

 ```
 does the trick.

-This will create 2 docker container each time you run it, one running nginx as reverse-proxy and the other running this app as a FCGI Server.
+This will create 3 docker container each time you run it, one running nginx as reverse-proxy, one hosting the MongoDB and the last running this app as a FCGI Server.

 ## Configuration